gruckion/learning-web-components-and-stenciljs/README.md

 # Template slots

 We can add our text within the component back by using templates slots.
 The `<slot></slot>` element allows as to mark the location within our template where the inner conent of our web component should be place.
+We can also set the default text within our slot, this is done by setting the value within the `<slot>` element.
+Now if our `<sr-tooltip>` does not have any inner content then it will render the default slot value.

 # Defining Templates within the web component